-Environmental Finance recognized the Althelia Biodiversity Fund Brazil (ABF Brazil) as "impact investment fund of the year" in their multi-asset category.
+Althelia Biodiversity Fund Brazil awarded impact investment fund of the year

 The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) together with the Center for Tropical Agriculture (CIAT), are proud to have supported Mirova Natural Capital and USAID in establishing the ABF Brazil in 2019.
-The fund aims to deploy USD 100 million of blended finance into sustainable activities that protect, restore or otherwise improve biodiversity and community livelihoods in the Legal Amazon of Brazil.
+The fund aims to deploy USD 100 million of blended finance into sustainable activities that protect, restore or otherwise improve biodiversity and community livelihoods in the Amazon basin.

 The fund is structured as a layered fund, with junior and senior share classes.
 The junior, a USD 15 million commitment from CIAT, provides first-loss protection to senior shareholders.
 This feature, together with a credit guarantee from the Development Credit Authority, backed by USAID, provides an attractive risk proposition for private capital investors.
 The fund's innovative character has resulted in the IMPACT award for "impact investment fund of the year" in the multi-asset category.

 Impact investments are investments made with the intention to generate positive, measurable social and environmental impact alongside a financial return.

 The current impact investing market size is estimated at USD 715 billion.
 It serves as a promising mechanism to mobilize private capital for sustainable development.